 But not all is rosy for wineries.
 Have you walked into wine shops across the county and noticed how many similar wine labels adorn shelves and displays?
 Retail shops are handcuffed in their choices of wines by relying on larger distributors who can dictate selections and can control shelf space by setting favorable prices (within regulations).

 Smaller wineries, with smaller production levels, can’t offer enough product into the distributor food chain to make it worthwhile for distributors to market their wines.
-(Consumer demand must be met.
-If a wine is successful, repeat sales requests must be able to be fulfilled.
+(Consumer demand must be met; if a wine is successful, repeat sales requests must be able to be met.
 Small producers don’t fit this business model.)

-For consumers, reliance on large-scale monolithic distributor channels denies a willing retail purchaser the opportunity to discover excellent wines that may not fit the large distributors’ business model.
-Have you ever read of a highly-rated wine produced in small quantities or visited a small winery tasting room and been bowled over by a wine, only to find they aren’t available in local retail shops?
+For consumers, reliance on large scale monolithic distributor channels denies a willing retail purchaser the opportunity to discover excellent wines that may not fit the large distributors’ business model.
+Have you ever 1) read of a highly rated wine produced in small quantities or 2) visited a small winery tasting room and been bowled over by a wine, only to find it is not available in local retail shops?
 It’s economy of scale at work in a free market worst case.

 But the market control by distributors noted above is theoretically, if not practically, offset by government oversight.

-These regulations are mandated at the federal government level but are carried out by state bureaucracies, who act unilaterally in setting individual regulations within a state’s borders – and who have been somewhat lethargic when policing wine sales.
+These regulations are mandated by the federal government but are carried out by state bureaucracies, who act unilaterally in setting individual regulations within a state’s borders–and who have been somewhat lethargic when policing wine sales.

 Advances in technology are changing the landscape of the three-tier system.
 Do the rise of Internet wine sales and cross-border wine clubs conform to government regulations?
 Are many of these new channels in violation of such regulations?
 And most importantly, can state bureaucratic agencies keep pace with such rapid changes?

-Are the 21st century channels in compliance with the nearly 100-year-old government mandates?
+Are the 21st century channels in compliance with the 80-year-old government mandates?
 As one might expect, capitalists and entrepreneurs constantly push the envelope of legal requirements, while governmental bureaucrats are slow to react.

-Nick Antonaccio is a 45-year Pleasantville resident.
-For over 25 years, he has conducted wine tastings and lectures.
-Nick is a member and program director of the Wine Media Guild of wine journalists.
+Nick Antonaccio is a 35-year Pleasantville resident.
+For over 15 years he has conducted wine tastings and lectures.
 He also offers personalized wine tastings and wine travel services.
 Nick’s credo: continuous experimenting results in instinctive behavior.
 You can reach him at firstname.lastname@example.org or on Twitter @sharingwine.